elivol-git/synchronize-planets-films/README.md

 ## 🚀 Features

-- Fetch & store planets and their films from SWAPI
+- Fetch & store planets and the related entities from SWAPI
 - MySQL storage with relational tables
 - Artisan command to sync data anytime
 - Laravel Horizon dashboard for queue monitoring